koka-lang/koka/readme.md

 As described in the paper _Effect Handlers, Evidently_, Xie _et al._ [6] show how to translate algebraic effect handlers at compilation time down to pure lambda calculus where all control flow is explicit again.
 This is done by Koka to remove any dependence on runtime mechanisms like split-stacks (as in Multi-core OCaml) or C stack copying [7].
+Moreover, as the evidence for each handler is passed down to the call site, all _tail-resumptive_ operations can be executed in-place without needing to do an expensive yield- and resume.
+This makes the cost of tail-resumptive operations on effects comparable to a virtual method call.

 ## Perceus